 Typically, they:

-Language influences discoverability.
+Language strongly influences discoverability.

 Search engines index language-specific content independently.
 A website that exists only in English — or only in the domestic language — significantly restricts visibility in other language markets.